 If you haven’t looked into satellite internet in a while, you may be surprised by how good it is.
 Not many companies offer satellite internet service these days, but the service is faster and more reliable than it used to be.
 And thanks to recent satellite upgrades, broadband satellite internet is available almost anywhere in the United States.

-Satellite Broadband Providers
+Consumer Guide to Satellite Broadband

 Data valid as of 01/10/2019.
 Speeds and pricing vary by area and are subject to change.
 Actual speeds may vary and are not guaranteed.